-The report provides the Committee with the process for budget setting as a transition year for 2021/22 and describes the financial position for 2021/22 which as at Quarter 1 was deficit of £45m, and the actions being put in place to mitigate the gap.
+The report provides the Committee with the process for budget setting as a transition year for 2021/22 and describes the financial position for 2021/22, which as at Quarter 1 was deficit of £45m, and the actions being put in place to mitigate the gap.

-These actions include a phased approach of 5 stages and includes the timeline for the 2021/22 budget setting process of when budget proposals are presented to the Policy and Services Committees for the recommendation to Full Council to set the 2021/22 budget.
+These actions include a 5 STAGE phased approach and includes the timeline for the 2021/22 budget setting process of when budget proposals are presented to the Policy and Resources Committee for the recommendation to Full Council to set the 2021/22 budget.

-As this is a transition year, proposals have been identified and will be presented to the Committee by Officers due to the tight timescale to approve the budget.
+As this is a transition year, proposals have been identified and will be presented to the Committee by Officers.
 However, the Committee is encouraged to identify their own proposals for Officers to work up, if within the timescale, to be included for the 2021/22 Budget.
 For future years this will become the usual process and throughout the year the Committee will be identifying proposals for Officers to work up for the following years budget.